2.5 Documentation

 Documentation is used for many purposes.
 It is used to ensure continuity of care across health care team members and across shifts; monitor standards of care for quality assurance activities; and provide information for reimbursement purposes by insurance companies, Medicare, and Medicaid.
 Documentation may also be used for research purposes or, in some instances, for legal concerns in a court of law.

-Documentation by nurses includes recording patient assessments, writing progress notes, and creating or addressing information included in nursing care plans.
+Documentation by nurses includes recording client assessments, writing progress notes, and creating or addressing information included in nursing care plans.
 Nursing care plans are further discussed in the “Planning” section of the “Nursing Process” chapter.

 Common Types of Documentation